Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of the triangle inequality

 We now go back to the study of the moduli space ${{\CM}}_{\ell}(para;H^\varphi,J^\varphi;**, [\gamma,w])$.
-We will define a family of multisections on it by an induction over the energy.
-We note that we have already defined (a family of) multisections of the moduli spaces which appear in the right hand of Proposition \ref{pantsBULKkurapara} (3).
-The fiber product in (\ref{bdrypantsBULKkurapara2}) is transversal to our family of multisections since we take the perturbation of the first factor so that $\mathrm{ev}_3$ is a submersion on the perturbed moduli space.
+We will need to construct a system of CF-perturbations thereon inductively over the energy the explanation of which is in order.
+We note that we have already defined CF-perturbations of the moduli spaces which appear in the right hand of Proposition \ref{pantsBULKkurapara} (3).
+The fiber product in (\ref{bdrypantsBULKkurapara2}) induces a fiber product of our CF-perturbations in the sense of \cite[Definition 10.3]{fooo:tech2}, since $\mathrm{ev}_3$ is strongly submersive with respect to our CF-perturbation in the sense of Definition \ref{CFtransv}.

 Other products appearing in (\ref{bdrypantsBULKkurapara1}) and (\ref{bdrypantsBULKkurapara3}) are direct products so the perturbation of each of the factors immediately induce one on the product.
-Thus we have defined a family of multisections on the boundary.
-It is compatible at the corners by the inductive construction of multisections.
-Therefore we can extend it to the whole ${{\CM}}_{\ell}(para;H^\varphi,J^\varphi; **,[\gamma,w])$ by the general theory of Kuranishi structure.
-We use it to define integration on these moduli spaces below.
+Thus we have defined a CF-perturbation on the boundary.
+It is compatible at the corners by the inductive construction of CF-perturbations.
+Therefore we can extend the given $\text{\rm CF}$-perturbation on the boundary to the whole ${{\CM}}_{\ell}(para;H^\varphi,J^\varphi; **,[\gamma,w])$ by the general theory of Kuranishi structure.
+We use this CF-perturbation to define the integration on these moduli spaces given below.